Metastatic prostate cancer

 What is metastatic prostate cancer?

-Your cancer may be advanced when it is first diagnosed, or your cancer may have come back or spread some time after your first diagnosis.
+Your cancer may be advanced when it is first diagnosed, or it may have come back or spread some time after your first diagnosis.

 Where in the body does prostate cancer spread?

-The cancer is still prostate cancer, even if it is found in other parts of your body.
+The metastatic cancer is made up of prostate cancer cells, even if it is found in other parts of your body.
 It will be treated with prostate cancer treatments.